 After compiling various resources and using the knowledge from my own hands-on experience, the under sink trash pull out that I would recommend is the Rev-A-Shelf RV814PB.
 There’s lots of other ideas though.

-In this article we’ll compare some differences of what’s to like, what’s not to like and the need-to-know dimensions for each of the products.
+In this article we’ll compare some product differences and the need-to-know details for each.

 Let’s kick it off with the top three…

-What Size Trash Can Fits Under A Sink?
+What Size Pull Out Trash Can Fits Under a Sink

 In order to figure out what size trash can pull out will work under your sink, we need to know the inner cabinet dimensions.
 Of course, not all cabinets are alike.
 You may have a vanity cabinet or a standard sink base kitchen cabinet.
 These two types of cabinets can vary in size.

 Sink Base Kitchen Cabinet Sizes:

 - Depth of 24″